he1zeru/GW2-AHK-Tab-Converter/README.md

 - If the app saves to an unexpected location, open **Settings → Change Destination Folder**.
 - If conversion stalls, reduce the **Chunk Size** (minutes) or use **Batch Convert** with chunking enabled.
+- Fatal errors and other useful information will be stored in your gw2_converter_debug.log file.
 ---